conda-incubator/conda-store/docs/administration.md

 validation issues with the environment ValueError with message will be raised.

+`CondaStore.validate_action` callable function taking conda_store,
+namespace, and action.
+If there are issues with performing the given action raise a CondaStoreError should be raised.

 `CondaStore.conda_command` is the `command` to use for creation of Conda environments.
 Currently `mamba` is the default which will usually result in lower peak memory usage and faster builds.